mdlawson/piping/README.md

 - __hook__ _(true/false)_: Whether to hook into node's "require" function and only watch required files.
 Defaults to false, which means piping will watch all the files in the folder in which main resides.
 The require hook can only detect files required after invoking this module!
 - __includeModules__ _(true/false)_: Whether to include required files than reside in node_modules folders.
 Defaults to false.
 Only has an effect when hook is true.
 For ignoring node_modules when hook is false, please use ignore.
 - __ignore__ _(regex)_: Files/paths matching this regex will not be watched.
 Defaults to `/(\/\.|~$)/`
+- __language__ _(string)_: The name of a module that will be required before your main is invoked.
+This allows for "coffee-script" to be specified to support a coffeescript main, launchable though "coffee".
+Probably works for other languages as well.
+Coffeescripters don't actually need this, as coffee-script is required automatically if main is a .coffee file.
 Example:

     if (require("piping")({main:"./app/server.js",hook:true})){